 - You are unable to take any fluids or their medicines (due to being too unwell or due to vomiting).

 - Symptoms do not settle quickly with antibiotics.

-- The person is a pregnant woman.
+- You are a pregnant woman.

-- The person is otherwise ill or frail.
+- You are otherwise ill or frail.

-- The person has underlying kidney problems.
+- You have underlying kidney problems.